This is the most comprehensive guide to sectional sofas / sectional couches in 2021.

 Firstly, this set is great all around, but isn’t very customizable with little to no choice of buying additional sections to expand the sectional.

 Stains can fortunately be cleaned almost in entirety with upholstery cleaner.
-The leather variant is also much easier to maintain.
+The leather variant is also much easier to manage.

 But still, you have to question if this is what you want for a household with rambunctious kids or pets.